Vision with macular degeneration

 - Obesity.
 Research indicates that being obese increases the chance that early or intermediate macular degeneration will progress to a more severe form of the disease.

 - Cardiovascular disease.
 If you have diseases that affect your heart and blood vessels, you may be at higher risk of macular degeneration.

-- Manage your other medical conditions.
-For example, if you have cardiovascular disease or high blood pressure, take your medication and follow your doctor's instructions for controlling the condition.
+- Manage all other medical conditions.
+For example, if you have cardiovascular disease or high blood pressure, take your medicine and follow your health care provider's instructions for controlling the condition.

 - Don't smoke.
-Smokers are more likely to develop macular degeneration than are nonsmokers.
-Ask your doctor for help to stop smoking.
+Smokers are more likely to develop macular degeneration than nonsmokers.
+Ask your provider for help stopping smoking.